-Black History Month: Highlighting Contributions to STEM
+Black History Month: Highlighting Contributions to STEMFebruary 17, 2021

 February is Black History Month.
 Capitology Blog is celebrating the contributions of black people in America.
 In this post, we’re highlighting individuals and organizations that have contributed to various STEM fields.